Cybernnt/Deauth.py---A-GUI-based-UserFriendly-Deauthentication-Tool-./ReadME.md

         Install Python 3.x if it’s not already installed on your system.

     Install Dependencies:
-        Open a terminal and install the required tools:
+        Open a terminal and install the required tool:

-        bash

     sudo apt update
     sudo apt install aircrack-ng python3-tk